I also write scripts

 That's where I come in.

-I've been writing feature scripts since I left film school ten years ago.
+I've been writing feature scripts since I left film school fifteen years ago.
 Since taking the IF Award for best Unproduced Screenplay, my professional career includes an original horror/comedy, a novel adaptation (a drama) for a Sydney based producer and a draft of another (a thriller) in LA.
 Most recently, I've been working on an exciting comedy/drama project based on the vision of a talented director here in Sydney.

 Clearly, I have diverse tastes when it comes to storytelling.
 I would very much like to hear your idea and offer my services in taking it forward regardless of the stage you're at – should it be an outline, a treatment or a draft you require.